SimDeveloper-cripto/lasd_libraries_v2/README.md

 - A* Search Algorithm for std::pair<>
 - PostOrder Map() and Fold() (both Bfs and Dfs)
-- Bfs starting from a std::set<> (both Map and Fold)
-- Visualization of State
+- Visualization of State using OpenGL

 New Data Structures I want to add:

 - Doubly Linked List
 - Priority Queue
 - Min Heap
+- Fibonacci Heap

 Todo:

 - Complete API description
-- For now, the library does not Init() the Graph before applying the A* Search.
+- For now, the library does not Init() the Graph before applying the A* Search
-- Work on a more organized test suite.
+- Work on a more organized test suite

 ## Requirements